JashThakkar/PopApp/README.md

   - Manage preferences using `SharedPreferences`.

 - **Informative Guidance:**
-  - Offers an Info page that explains the benefits and technique behind box breathing.
+  - Offers an info page that explains the benefits and technique behind box breathing.
   - Provides instructions on incorporating box breathing into daily routines.

 - **User-Friendly Interface:**